Blendify/blender-manual/trunk/blender_docs/manual/rigging/armatures/editing/properties.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Edit and Pose mode
+   | Mode:     Edit and Pose Mode
    | Panel:    *Armature Bones* (*Editing* context)

 .. figure:: /images/RiggingEditingCxtArmatureBonesPanelPoseMode.jpg
    :width: 200px

-   The Armature Bones panel in Pose mode.
+   The Armature Bones panel in Pose Mode.

-Even though you have the *Segm* setting available in *Edit mode* (bones sub-panel, in the *Armature Bones* panel), you should switch to the *Pose mode* :kbd:`Ctrl-Tab` to edit these "smooth" bones' properties - one explanation to this strange need is that in *Edit mode*, even in *B-Bone* visualization, bones are drawn as sticks, so you can't visualize the effects of these settings.
+Even though you have the *Segm* setting available in *Edit Mode* (bones sub-panel, in the *Armature Bones* panel), you should switch to the *Pose Mode* :kbd:`Ctrl-Tab` to edit these "smooth" bones' properties - one explanation to this strange need is that in *Edit Mode*, even in *B-Bone* visualization, bones are drawn as sticks, so you can't visualize the effects of these settings.